 Amy Goodman and Denis Moynihan

-Amy Goodman is the host of “Democracy Now!,” a daily international TV/radio news hour airing on more than 1,400 stations.
-She is the co-author, with Denis Moynihan and David Goodman, of the newly published New York Times best-seller “Democracy Now!: 20 Years Covering the Movements Changing America.”
-They are currently on a 100-city U.S. tour.
+Amy Goodman is the host of “Democracy Now!,” a daily international TV/radio news hour airing on more than 1,200 stations in North America.
+She is the co-author of “The Silenced Majority,” a New York Times best-seller.